-- Rural Business Loans – Rural Lender Advantage The Small/Rural Lender Advantage (S/RLA) initiative is designed to accommodate the unique loan processing needs of small community/rural-based lenders by simplifying and streamlining the loan application process.
+- Rural Business Loans – The Small/Rural Lender Advantage (S/RLA) initiative is designed to accommodate the unique loan processing needs of small community/rural-based lenders.
+This is done by simplifying and streamlining the loan application process.

-- Advantage Loan Initiatives – Small Loan Advantage and Community Advantage Loan Initiatives SBA is committed to expanding access to capital for small businesses and entrepreneurs in undeserved communities so that the SBA can help drive economic growth.
+- Advantage Loan Initiatives – SBA is committed to expanding access to capital for small businesses and entrepreneurs in undeserved communities so that the SBA can help drive economic growth.

 - Express & Pilot Programs – SBA’s Express and pilot programs offer streamlined and expedited loan procedures for particular groups of borrowers, notably active duty military personnel, veterans, and borrowers from distressed assets.

-Who can apply for a small business loan through the SBA?
+Who can apply for small business loans through the SBA?